United Counties of Northumberland and Durham, Ontario

 The United Counties of Northumberland and Durham was a historic county in the Canadian province of Ontario.
-The two counties were originally combined in the District of Newcastle formed in 1802, and continued as united counties from 1850 until January 1, 1974, when portions of Durham County were amalgamated with adjacent Ontario County to form the Regional Municipality of Durham.
-Manvers Township went to Victoria County and what is now Cavan-Monaghan went to Peterborough County.
-What is now Port Hope remained in the area which was continued as Northumberland County, while Durham County was restructured into Durham Region.
+The two counties were originally combined into the District of Newcastle, formed in 1802, and continued as united counties from 1850 until January 1, 1974.

+In 1974, portions of Durham County were amalgamated with the adjacent Ontario County to form the Regional Municipality of Durham.
+Manvers Township went to Victoria County, and what is now the township of Cavan Monaghan became part of Peterborough County.
+What is now the municipality of Port Hope continued as part of Northumberland County.